 These three main considerations we need to look at are: is the infection across the entire body (systemic), is this infection localized to an area from the throat up and what’s the condition of the individual being considered?

-Let’s start by looking at the first consideration of what type of an illness or infection are we speaking about.
+Let’s start by looking at the first consideration of what type of illness or infection are we speaking about.
 This is the first and most important consideration in making your decision on heading to the gym.

 Is The Infection Systemic?

-When we are talking about a systemic infection this would mean any sickness that includes flu like symptoms (vomiting, diarrhea, fever, muscle aches, etc.).
+When we are talking about a systemic infection this would mean any sickness that includes flu-like symptoms (vomiting, diarrhea, fever, muscle aches, etc.).

 If you have any of these symptoms your best option is to rest and recover.
 Research has shown that any form of exercising with a systemic illness could increase the severity of the sickness and lead to other concerning issues like dehydration.

 The suggested time to refrain from intense exercise is a period of 7-14 days after the symptoms have resolved.
-Take this time to focus on sleeping, eating and hydrating.
+Take this time to focus on sleeping, eating, and hydrating.

 The idea is that moderate exercise induces a level of stress hormones that down-regulates excessive inflammation within the respiratory tract and aids in activating innate anti-viral immunity creating a shift in the immune response.
 In other words, moderate exercise has been shown to help suppress sickness and improve overall health if the infection is localized to this specific area.

-I want you to keep in mind that this is MODERATE exercise.
+I want you to keep in mind that this is the MODERATE exercise.
 When we are talking about moderate intensity I want you to think about doing 70-80% of the total work you are used to doing in the gym.
-Training at this intensity should allow for you to stay in a safe zone without intensifying your illness and should help your body overcome the illness faster.
+Training at this intensity should allow you to stay in a safe zone without intensifying your illness and should help your body overcome the illness faster.

 DISCLAIMER:In the studies they do mention that intense exercise could actually cause the virus to gain a better foothold in your body and actually increase the severity of the virus no matter the type of infection.
-So, be smart and don’t push past that 70-80% work load!
+So, be smart and don’t push past that 70-80% workload!

 When I speak about conditioning I am referring to the frequency with which the individual is going to the gym.
 If the individual in question is sedentary or untrained then continuing a training program while sick may not be the best idea.

-In one study conducted by Appalachian State University they found that elderly women who had been working out (conditioned) had a better immune response than those that had been sedentary.
+In one study conducted by Appalachian State University, they found that elderly women who had been working out (conditioned) had a better immune response than those that had been sedentary.